amansinghvirk/prompt-engineering-using-chatGPT/README.md

-    'The Central Cabinet has approved a production-based incentive scheme worth Rs 10,683 crore to increase domestic construction and boost exports in the textile sector.'
+    'The Central Cabinet has approved a production-based incentive scheme worth Rs 10,683 crore to increase domestic construction and boost exports in the textile sector, which will provide employment to 7.5 lakh people and benefit small towns.'